-Oriental, or Asiatic, bittersweet is a perennial, deciduous vine that can grow to 60 feet.
+Bittersweet (Celastrus orbiculatus) is a perennial, deciduous vine that can grow to 60 feet.
 Stems have dark brown, striated bark.
 Elliptic to ovate leaves are alternate and spiral evenly around the stem.
 Axillary flowers bloom in May to early June yielding bright, reddish-orange fruit in the fall.
-Oriental bittersweet can be confused with American bittersweet, which has a terminal inflorescence and is native.
+Invasive Bittersweet can be confused with American bittersweet, which has a terminal inflorescence and is native.

-Confirmed observations of Oriental bittersweet submitted to the NYS Invasive Species Database.
+NOTE: If you receive a "sign in" message, click cancel to continue.
+Confirmed observations of Bittersweet submitted to the NYS Invasive Species Database.
 For more information, visit iMapInvasives

 Threats & Impacts: